taocpp/config/doc/Writing-Config-Files.md

 }
 ```

-It is an error if there is no order in which all additions and references can be resolved due to some kind of cyclic references.
+It is an error if there is no order in which all additions, functions and references can be resolved due cyclic references!
-It is also an error when the first component of a reference matches an inner scope in which the other parts can not be resolved *even if* they could have been resolved in an enclosing scope.

 #### Example Broken Input Files

-Cyclic reference is an error:
+Cyclic references are an error for obvious reasons.

 ```
 a = (b)
 b = (a)
 ```

-While resolving `(a.b)` within `a.a` the first time the first `a` of `(a.b)` matches while moving from inner to outer scopes is the inner `a` in which no `b` exists which is an error:
+It is also an error when a reference can't be resolved due to the first component of the reference "anchoring" the lookup to the "wrong" place.
+Consider the following example:

 ```
 a